-We have analytically derived expressions for the probabilities $p_1$ , $p_2$ and $p_3$ .
-The only step towards getting numerical values for these probabilities is to assume the mean and standard deviation values for the parameters, and filling in these values into the above equations: the domestic audience costs $(a_S, a_T, b_S \text{ and } b_T)$ , the payoffs in the case of conflict onset (already assumed to be -1 and 1), and economic costs resulting from a potential act of coercion $(c_S \text{ and } c_T)$ .
-Of particular interest in the resulting probabilities are those from the active player's perspective; i.e., in phase $t_1, p_1^{(S)}$ is of interest because it determines the sender's decision to issue a threat (in contrast to $p_1^{(T)}$ ), in phase $t_2, p_2^{(T)}$ determines the target's decision to concede or not, and in phase $t_3, p_3^{(S)}$ determines the sender's final decision whether or not to engage in coercion.
+We have analytically derived expressions for the probabilities p_1 , p_2 and p_3 .
+The only step towards getting numerical values for these probabilities is to assume the mean and standard deviation values for the parameters, and filling in these values into the above equations: the domestic audience costs $(a_S, a_T, b_S \text{ and } b_T)$, the payoffs in the case of conflict onset (already assumed to be -1 and 1), and economic costs resulting from a potential act of coercion $(c_S \text{ and } c_T)$.
+Of particular interest in the resulting probabilities are those from the active player's perspective; i.e., in phase t_1 , $p_1^{(S)}$ is of interest because it determines the sender's decision to issue a threat (in contrast to $p_1^{(T)}$), in phase t_2 , $p_2^{(T)}$ determines the target's decision to concede or not, and in phase t_3 , $p_3^{(S)}$ determines the sender's final decision whether or not to engage in coercion.

-Assuming average (true) values of the parameters equal to 1, we distinguish in this first exploration of the model three reference parameter sets: the 'incomplete' information case (all standard deviations equal to 1), a 'complete' information case (reference with standard deviations 0) and a 'no-information' case (reference with a very large standard deviation equal to 1,000) - the latter is added as a comparison.
+Assuming average (true) values of the parameters equal to 1, we distinguish in this first exploration of the model three reference parameter sets: the 'incomplete' information case (all standard deviations equal to 1), a 'complete' information case (reference with standard deviations 0) and a 'no-information' case (reference with a very large standard deviation equal to 1,000) - the latter is added as a comparison4.
+In addition, for the 'incomplete' information case, we derive the effect of the exogenous shock (mean c_T increased to 2) and report it in brackets fore the 'incomplete' information case.
 Table I, summarises the most important probabilities in these reference sets.
 We can see that under complete information, the sender always threats, the target concedes in half of the cases, and the sender always follows up on the threat if it comes to that decision.
 In the other reference cases (i.e., when uncertainty is non-zero), the sender does not always issue a threat, the target concedes more often, and the sender does not always follows up on the threat.
 These differences between the complete and incomplete information cases display the role of information on its own, reflecting the importance of including uncertainty in a crisis bargaining model.
+What is more, we can observe how the target state updates beliefs as a result of an exogenous shock.
 Not only allows this framework to vary uncertainty, the model can also be tailored for different values of the payoffs.
 In the next section, we explore several parameter settings reflecting more real-world scenarios.